 - 1- Display the left lens image enlarged and then either use autofocus or manually focus on a subject. - 2- Switch to the enlarged image for the right lens and check focus on the same subject.
 If subject is in focus, no need to continue.
-If subject is not in focus, continue with these instructions. - 3- Slide the left-right focus difference adjustment mode switch to ADJUST. - 4- Turn the focus/control ring until the subject is in focus in the right lens. - 5- Slide the left-right focus difference adjustment mode switch away from ADJUST.
+If subject is not in focus, continue with these instructions. - 3- Slide the left-right focus difference adjustment mode switch to ADJUST. - 4- Turn the focus/control ring until the subject is in focus in the right lens (focus peaking is available when zoomed in to assist). - 5- Slide the left-right focus difference adjustment mode switch away from ADJUST.